cdl-geneseo/critical-digital-practices/mod-2/getting-oriented.md

 The `whoami` command should print out your username.
 Congrats, you've executed your first command!
 This is the basic routine at the command line: type a command, press `enter`, see output in your terminal.
 The terminal is said to *print* the output&mdash;a nomenclature that may be a little confusing at first, if you're used to thinking of printing as something done on paper, with ink, by a physical printer&mdash;and output that's printed to the terminal window is said to be printed to `stdout` (short for "standard output").

 Note, however, that sometimes you'll see no output after typing a command and hitting `enter`.
 You'll just find yourself back at the command prompt.
 This could mean that your command failed to do what you wanted: for example, find content inside a file using the `grep` command.
 But often it means that your command succeeded splendidly.
 This is sometimes described as "succeeding silently."
 (Even the `grep` example could be read as silent success: the command succeeded in carrying out the search, it just didn't find what you told it to look for, because what you told it to look for wasn't there.)
+By contrast, if you really do make an error in executing a command, an error message will likely be printed to stdout.

 ## Know thy file system